zewdih/BuggyCode/README.md

 # Buggy-Code
-Code assignment for stuents to practice their debugging!
+Code assignment for students to practice their debugging!